makkenagithub/15-aws-networking/README.md

 In security VPC we have only private subnet and no internet gateway.
 But for demo purpose, we are using internet gateway in security VPC.

-Also we create a target group in securiy VPC and glb will target to that target group.
+Also we create a target group in security VPC and glb will target to that target group.
+Here in the target group we need use GENEVE 6081 port.
 An ec2 will be placed to the target group.
 Choose this target group while creating glb

 <img width="569" height="276" alt="image" src="https://github.com/user-attachments/assets/837b295e-3b33-41bc-8da7-7451e430259b" />